-Prehistoric Babies Drank Animal Milk From A Bottle
+Prehistoric Babies Drank Animal Milk From Bottles

 "There's clinical evidence that when women are breastfeeding, they have a period of infertility," says Halcrow.
 "So if women aren't constantly suckling their young" — for example, because they're using animal milk to wean their children earlier — "they could actually have more babies during their lifetime, and it could result in an increase in population size."

-"This could lead to some of the population changes that we see around the Neolithic [era], with the major demographic explosion," she says.
+"This could lead to some of the population changes that we see around the Neolithic [period], with the major demographic explosion," she says.

 But this expanding population may have come at the expense of individual health.
 "Human breast milk is perfect for babies," Halcrow says.
-"In terms of macro-nutrients, micro-nutrients, immune cells.
+"In terms of macronutrients, micronutrients, immune cells.
 And cow's milk is obviously not as suitable a complete infant food."
-She says it's possible that the prehistoric humans were adding animal milk to babies' diets slowly, but if babies were transitioned completely off of human milk too early in their lives, "it could have been extremely detrimental" to their immune function and nutrition.
+She says it's possible that the prehistoric humans were adding animal milk to babies' diets slowly, but if babies were transitioned completely off human milk too early in their lives, "it could have been extremely detrimental" to their immune function and nutrition.

 "And these bottles would have been so hard to clean," Halcrow adds.
 "Never mind them not having access to clean water in the first place.
 But getting into those tiny little spouts?
-These would have been really unsanitary to use, and introduced all kinds of germs into the infant diet."
+These would have been really unsanitary to use and introduced all kinds of germs into the infant diet."

-One of the vessels showed traces of multiple types of fats, one of which, the scientists say, could have been remnants of human breast milk.
+One of the vessels showed traces of multiple types of fat, one of which, the scientists say, could have been remnants of human breast milk.
 "There's no reason to suppose that women might not have expressed milk into one of these pots for use later, as we do today," Dunne says.

 Previously, scientists had conjectured that pottery of this type — small, hollow vessels with long, narrow spouts — was used to feed the sick or elderly.
 As for why scientists are just now discovering that the vessels were used for infants, Dunne says, "Let's face it.
 Sometimes research on women tends to be a little bit marginalized compared to research on what the men in prehistoric times were doing out there — you know, fighting, or hunting and gathering, and all that kind of stuff.
 So you don't get perhaps so much about women and motherhood and children."